dubhe0215/katex_flutter/README.md

 ### Desktop

-Desktop platforms are supported by native Flutter Desktop as well as go-flutter.
+Desktop platforms are supported by native Flutter Desktop as well as go-flutter but support is very unstable.
 You are required to install

  - **[TeX Live](https://www.tug.org/texlive/)** for `pdflatex` command
  - **[ImageMagick](https://imagemagick.org/index.php)** for `convert` command